aengelberg/loco/README.md

 # loco

+**Warning: This project is no longer maintained.** Also, note that this project is written against Choco 3, not Choco 4.

 ![CircleCI build status](https://circleci.com/gh/aengelberg/loco.png?circle-token=056c1eb8765d2e4e2cdfa0a0c143eee009ef172f)

 Loco is a *Constraint Programming* library for Clojure.
 Loco provides a fully *declarative, functional interface* to the Java library Choco.